Hepatitis C Drugs News – 2019

 - MAVYRET – Having gained FDA approval in August 2017, Mavyret is a combination drug comprised of two viral protein inhibitors (glecaprevir/pibrentasvir) and is easily the most affordable treatment currently available.
 Mavyret is successful at clearing all six Hepatitis C genotypes in 8-12 weeks and is delivered in 3 pills taken once daily.
 Mavyret perked ears with a price tag of roughly $26,000 per round, falling far below the $40k threshold that many scholars believe to be sustainable by U.S. healthcare systems without requiring treatment delays or withholding other services (5), (6).

 - EPCLUSA – Gilead’s version of sofosbuvir was approved on June 28, 2016, and is a two-in-one combination tablet able to treat all six major Hepatitis C genotypes.
 Epclusa is prescribed in a once-daily dose for a short period of 1-6 weeks.
-However, the cost leaves much to be desired at $74,760 for a 12-week long regiment (5).
+However, the cost left much to be desired at $74,760 for a 12-week long regimen (5).
+Generic versions run about $24,000 for a common course of treatment.

 - ZEPATIER – From manufacturer Merck comes Zepatier, a combo (grazoprevir/elbasvir) that clocks in at $54,600 as single pill therapy taken once daily for 6-12 weeks (5).
 Zepatier can treat Hepatitis C genotypes 1 and 4 (4).